Sc4rekrow/Sc4rekrow/I am what I am.md

-- 👋 Hi, I’m @Sc4rekrow
+- 👋 Hi, I’m @Sc4rekrow.
 - 👀 I’m interested in cloud technology and AI.
 - 🌱 I’m currently learning Amazon Web Services.
 - 💞️ I’m looking to collaborate on AWS, Cloud Services and AI.
-- 📫 How to reach me ...
+- 📫 How to reach me: Trow the hammer.
-- 😄 Pronouns: human
+- 😄 Pronouns: Human.
-- ⚡ Fun fact: The matrix is real
+- ⚡ Fun fact: The matrix is real.

 <!---
 Sc4rekrow/Sc4rekrow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.